claremacrae/reveal-active-file-button-plugin/README.md

 Use a single click to make the [Obsidian.md](https://obsidian.md) File Explorer/Navigator show your active file, for example to find neighbouring files.

+This is a convenient addition to these built-in options already included in Obsidian:

+- The command "File explorer: Reveal active file in navigation"
+- The pane menu option "Reveal file in navigation"

 ## Usage

 To scroll Obsidian File Explorer/Navigator show your active file, click on the crosshairs icon: